 Social protection is a human right and a vital constituent of sustainable development.
 It helps to reduce poverty and inequality, and enables disadvantaged population groups to participate in social, economic and political development.
-All people can be exposed to illness, unemployment, natural disasters or other risks in the course of their lives.
-Nevertheless, over 70 per cent of the world’s population are not covered by social protection and are largely left to cope on their own if any of these situations arises.
-In an effort to counteract this, a separate target for sustainable development was agreed within the United Nations 2030 Agenda (Target 1.3) for universal access to social protection systems.
+All people can be exposed to sickness, unemployment, natural disasters or other risks during the course of their lives.
+Despite this, over 70 per cent of the world’s population are not covered by social protection and are largely left to cope on their own if any of these situations arises.
+In an effort to counteract this, a separate target for sustainable development was agreed within the United Nations 2030 Agenda for Sustainable Development (Target 1.3) for universal access to social protection systems.
 Social protection also plays a major role in the implementation of other Sustainable Development Goals (SDGs).

-Through its development cooperation work, Germany is a long-standing partner in international cooperation in the field of social protection.
+German development cooperation is a long-standing partner in international cooperation in the field of social protection.
 In partner countries, Germany is perceived and highly regarded as a pioneer in this field.
-German development cooperation actors are credited with considerable implementation expertise and active involvement in international bodies.
+German development cooperation is credited with considerable implementation expertise and active involvement in international bodies.
 The sector project is seeking to raise the profile of social protection on the various agendas of German development cooperation in order to step up support for the establishment and expansion of systems for universal social protection.

-Through German development cooperation an active contribution is being made and increased support provided to the establishment and expansion of systems for universal social protection.
+German development cooperation is designing and providing increased support for the establishment and expansion of systems for universal social protection.

 At national level, the BMZ sector division concerned receives support in presenting the overall political relevance of social protection to other BMZ divisions and other relevant ministries.
 The aim is to increase the recognition of the relevance and demand for social protection by other BMZ divisions.
 At international level, the sector project consolidates BMZ’s position by presenting the German social protection agenda and contributing expertise to international bodies and multilateral initiatives, such as the United Nations Commission for Social Development and the Social Protection Inter-Agency Cooperation Board (SPIAC-B).

-This third field of activity involves the preparation, consolidation and further development of strategies and tools for the establishment and expansion of social protection systems.
+This third field of action, ‘Further development and innovation’, involves the preparation, consolidation and further development of strategies and tools for the establishment and expansion of social protection systems.
 The conceptual foundation for the German position on social protection is also elaborated here.
 With the overarching goal of making social protection universally accessible, sustainable and adaptable, the following topics are addressed: basic social care including graduated benefits, food security, employment programmes and social insurance schemes with the main focus on social security in the event of illness.
 This also includes the development of open-source software for health insurance information management systems.

 One issue of general relevance is capacity development for the coordination of social protection measures in partner countries, with a view to guaranteeing a coherent overall system and its financing.
 Social protection is of relevance across sectors and therefore requires interface management (for example in the context of fragile situations or adaptation to climate change) and proactive cooperation with other players.
 This collaboration helps to integrate social protection in the priority areas of German development cooperation.